Introduction

 Take Immediate Action After Receiving a Denial Letter

-Receiving a rejection letter from the SSA can be disheartening, but it is crucial to appeal the SSA denial by taking prompt action.
-Here’s how you can enhance your chances of a successful appeal:
+Receiving a denial can be disheartening, but it is crucial to respond by taking prompt action.
+Here’s how you can proceed:

 Navigate the Multi-Level Appeal Process

-- Request for Reconsideration: This is your first level of appeal.
-You’ll need to submit your request to appeal SSA denial within 60 days of receiving your denial letter.
+- Reconsideration: This is your first level of appeal.
+You’ll need to submit your request to the Social Security Administration within 60 days of receiving your denial letter.
 Complete Form SSA-561 and include any new evidence that supports your case.
-Remember, it’s common to feel discouraged at this stage, as the average approval rate is only about 13%.
+Remember, it’s common to feel discouraged at this stage, as many applicants face similar challenges.
 But don’t lose hope; every effort counts.

 Gather and Present Strong Evidence for Your Appeal